Where Flowers Speak, Friendship Grows

 Assembly

-- Using liquid glue, adhere the final panel to the A2 card base.
+- Adhere the completed panel to the A2 card base with liquid glue.

 The stamps I used can be found by following the links in the materials list, or you can find them with a quick search on www.blankpagemuse.com.
 Visit our social media sites for more stamping fun!